-In the face of having the first women in the history of the United States running for the highest political office our country has we got to thinking about the equal rights movement and how important women are in our performing arts world.
+In the face of having the first women in the history of the United States running for the highest political office our country, we have got to start thinking about the equal rights movement and how important women are in our performing arts world.
 Besides taking on the roles of writers, producers, directors, choreographers, performers and so many more, women characters are just as important to us.
-While some of these woman are wall flowers and others are in your face from the second they hit the stage, we would like to focus on one particular type of woman character.
-The strong female.
+While some of these woman are wall flowers and others are in your face from the second they hit the stage, we would like to focus on one particular type of woman character: the strong female.

 Since it takes a strong female to run for any political office here is our tribute to the strong female characters that sing and dance through our favorite musicals.

 1. Mary Poppins

 This musical has a strong female lead as the title character but it also has quite the scrapper in Mrs. Banks as well.
 First we will look at Mary.
 Mary Poppins not only gets rid of her competition to be Jane and Michael’s newest nanny with an astounding wind, she makes no apologies to Mr. Banks when he is interviewing her that this job and whether or not she takes it will be decided by her and her alone.

 Of course, once she is in place as the children’s new nanny Mary has no problem taking over the household.
 She is the first nanny that the children listen to, and before Mr. and Mrs. Banks can blink an eye, their once unruly children are flying in tip top shape.
 Also, Burt, played by the ever debonair Dick Van Dyke, is nothing but respectful to his friend Mary because, even though a woman is strong, that does not mean she doesn’t like to be treated like a lady.